StitiFatah/BookStoreV1/README.md

 <h1> Book store </h1>

 - Logged users can add and update free and paid ebooks
-- Can buy ebooks using stripe
+- Can buy ebooks using Stripe
 - UI using Bootstrap without existing templates

 TODO :